Artlands/RaspberryPiCluster/README.md

 ## OS installation
 We want to use CentOS in our cluster.
 To be noticed, the distribution for armv7hl platform is called "CentOS Userland Linux" and not "CentOS Linux".
 Find the appropriate image for Raspberry Pi: http://isoredirect.centos.org/altarch/7/isos/armhfp.
 We do not need GUI, thus we select [armv7hl-RaspberryPI-Minimal](http://mirror.dal.nexril.net/centos-altarch/7.8.2003/isos/armhfp/CentOS-Userland-7-armv7hl-RaspberryPI-Minimal-4-2003-sda.raw.xz).
 Download the zip file and unzip it to iso image.
 Image all microSD cards with CentOS7 using [Raspberry Pi Imager](https://www.raspberrypi.org/blog/raspberry-pi-imager-imaging-utility/).
 The default root passward is **centos**.
 ## Expand capacity
 There is a ``/root/README`` file that describes how to expand the root partition to capacity of the MicroSD.
-Follow the instructions to expand the root filesystem using: ``rootfs-expand``
+On each node, follow the instructions to expand the root filesystem using: ``rootfs-expand``

 ```
 == CentOS 7 userland ==